DCotterill/halixia-hugo/content/ma/eat_mindfully.md

 Learn to eat mindfully, for lasting change

-Taking Noom's delicious balanced healthy recipe boxes for 21 times will empower you to take control of your health for good - what's not to like!
+Noom aims to empower you to take control of your health for good and meet personal health and wellness goals, including weight management, though delicious balanced healthy recipe boxes.